dl4c/dl4c.github.io/callforpapers.md

 ## Important Dates and Info

 * **Submissions site**: [https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/DL4C](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/DL4C)
-* **Submissions will close on Sept, 1st 2025, 2:30 am CEST.** There is no separate deadline for abstracts.
+* **Submissions will close on Aug 23rd 2025 11:59PM UTC-0** There is no separate deadline for abstracts.
 * Authors of spotlighted papers will be invited to give a short talk at the workshop and will be notified with details shortly after the acceptance notifications.

 DL4C is **non-archival** and thus **dual submission is allowed** where permitted by third parties.
 Please see the FAQ below for more details.